seg/tutorials/1410_Phase/readme.md

 -------------------------
 Open octave from the command line or start menu shortcut then carry out the following steps on the octave command prompt.
  1. cd into the tutorials directory e.g. cd home\seg\tutorials\1410_Phase
+ 1. then run the following scripts inside Octave (tip: use 'tab' to autocomplete long names)
  1. configure_tutorial
  1. [plot_complex_attributes_on_a_trace](plot_complex_attributes_on_a_trace.m) - to produce figure 1 from the tutorial.
 This uses fftshifter.m to compute the hilbert transform, and subsequently envelope and phase.
  1. [plot_complex_attributes_on_a_slice](plot_complex_attributes_on_a_slice.m) - will repeat the trace based computation for each trace within a the section of data.
 SegyMAT is used to load the seismic section from the .sgy file included in the data folder, and we simply loop over the traces in the resulting 2d array.